rahadian/RegistrationForm-Django/README.md

 6. Copy the directories from this repo to your directory and adjust them.
 7. In formku directory, edit the settings.py file and add this to INSTALLED_APPS section
     > 'users.apps.UsersConfig',

+Change the DEBUG to False
-8. In settings.py, edit the DATABASES section
+8. In settings.py, edit the DATABASES and ALLOWED_HOSTS sections
+    >DATABASES = {

-    > 'default': {
+    >'default': {
         'ENGINE': 'django.db.backends.mysql',
         'NAME': 'formku',
         'USER': 'root',